Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

-The split central simple Lie algebra of type $\Xn$ is characterized axiomatically in \cite[Chap.~II]{Se} as the \emph{classical Lie algebra} whose root system with respect to a classical Cartan subalgebra has Cartan matrix of type $\Xn$.
-If $\characteristic(\bbF) = 0$, split central simple Lie algebras are precisely the split (necessarily central) simple Lie algebras studied in \cite[Chap.~IV]{J1}.
+\begin{remark} If $\bR$ is a field of characteristic $\ne 2$ or $3$, the (finite dimensional) split Lie algebra of type $\type{X}{n}$ is central simple and studied in detail in \cite{Sel}, where it is called the \emph{classical simple Lie algebra} of type $\type{X}{n}$.
+Furthermore, if $\bR$ is a field of characteristic $0$, the split Lie algebra of type $\type{X}{n}$ is the \emph{split simple Lie algebra of type $\type{X}{n}$} defined and studied for example in \cite[Chap.~IV]{J3}. \end{remark}

-Suppose that $L$ is a Lie algebra over $\bbF$.
-If for some field extension $\bbE$ of $\bbF$, $\bbE \otimes_\bbF L$ is the split central simple Lie algebra of type $\Xn$ over $\bbE$, then $L$ is a central simple and we say that $L$ is a \emph{central simple Lie algebra of type $\Xn$}.
+\begin{definition} Suppose that $L$ is a Lie algebra.
+We say that $L$ is a \emph{form of the Chevalley algebra of type $\type{X}{n}$} (resp.~ a \emph{form of the split Lie algebra of type $\type{X}{n}$)} if for some faithfully flat $\bbF\in \Kalg$, $L_\bbF$ is the Chevalley algebra of type $\type{X}{n}$ (resp.~the split Lie algebra of type $\type{X}{n}$) over $\bbF$. \end{definition}

+\begin{remark} If $L$ is a form of the Chevalley algebra of type $\type{X}{n}$, then by Lemma \ref{lem:form}, $L/Z(L)$ is a form of the split simple Lie algebra of type $\type{X}{n}$. \end{remark}